be-akverse/Conspiracy-Index/README.md

 # Conspiracy Index

-A simple, interactive website that lists well-known conspiracy theories from around the world.
+A simple, interactive website that lists well knwon conspiracy theories from around the world that the users can edit.
 Each theory includes a description, claimed proof, counter-evidence, and source links.
 Users can also submit their own theories, which are saved locally and displayed on the page.

+## AI USAGE

+"AI was only used to build a small part of javascript code and to fix bugs present in the code to increase productivity and efficiency of work"

 ## Features

-- Browse 10 built-in example conspiracy theories that users can edit, (Moon Landing, 9/11, Area 51, JFK, COVID-19, Chemtrails, New World Order, Watergate, Bermuda Triangle, Tuskegee)
+- Users can browse 10 built-in example conspiracy theories that users can edit, (Moon Landing, 9/11, Area 51, JFK, COVID-19, Chemtrails, New World Order, Watergate, Bermuda Triangle, Tuskegee)
-- Collapsible proof and counter-statement sections for each theory
 - Submit your own theory via a modal form
 - User-submitted theories persist using localStorage
-- Clean, readable design with antique white color scheme
+- Clean, readable design

 ## Live Demo